-In addition to the flexibility built into the courses, Christian Virtual School will implement the accommodations that are listed in a student’s Individual Education Plan (IEP) that are applicable to the online learning environment.
-Common accommodations in the environment are reducing the workload, simplifying tasks and materials, providing extra time for tests and exams, allowing scribing or the use of specialized equipment, and not deducting marks for spelling.
-If a student does not have an IEP, accommodations like these can still be made in special circumstances but do require documentation from a consulting physician or other qualified professional.
+In addition to the accommodations built into the courses, Christian Virtual School can (and will) implement the accommodations that are listed in a student’s existing Individual Education Plan (IEP).
+Christian Virtual School will develop a Personal Learning Plan (PLP) for all students who require assessment accommodations.
+Such accommodations will be applicable to the online learning environment.
+Common assessment accommodations include providing extra time for tests and exams, scribing, the use of assistive technology and not penalizing for spelling or comparable mechanical errors.
+If a student does not have an IEP, similar accommodations may still be made in special circumstances but do require documentation from a consulting physician or other qualified professional.

 It is a part of our mission to remove barriers to Christian education, and accessibility is at the forefront of this initiative.
 As we continue to improve our framework, we encourage families to reach out to the Christian Virtual School principal directly about your family’s needs to help us prioritize our development.